 When you can report to HUD and VOCA more efficiently and effectively, you can turn your saved time and your compliance data into a springboard for building richer insights about the life-changing impact your organization provides.
 And that’s a win for your nonprofit and the people who depend on your services every day.

-If you want to see how we can help you break the compliance-fundraising catch-22, connect with our team today to see AVS by Social Solutions in action.
+If you want to see how we can help you break the compliance-fundraising catch-22, connect with our team today to see Apricot for Violence Survivors (AVS) by Social Solutions in action.